AP Top 25 Takeaways: Helton’s hot seat; Narduzzi’s bad call

 USC will hire an experienced AD it can trust to hire a new coach if necessary.
 On Saturday, the 24th-ranked Trojans (2-1) lost in overtime at BYU and replacing coach Clay Helton looked more necessary.

-The Cougars have beaten once-great programs the last two weeks, taking down flailing Tennessee and then floundering USC, both in OT.
+The Cougars have beaten once-great programs the last two weeks, taking down flailing Tennessee and floundering USC, both in OT.
 Good for BYU, but the Cougars are like a boxer beating up has-been former champs.

 The Trojans found some hope last week with a convincing victory against Stanford behind freshman quarterback Kedon Slovis.
 Could the former three-star prospect be a Sam Darnold-type savior for Helton?
 It was a move to Darnold when he was a redshirt freshman in 2016 that salvaged that season for Helton and helped make USC a top-10 team in 2017.